pnnl/tesp/examples/Running_Examples.rst

 ---------------------------------------

-After installing Docker on your platform, invoke the following from inside a Terminal or Command Prompt, replacing *c:temp* with an appropriate working directory on your host file system:
+After installing Docker on your platform, invoke the following from inside a Terminal or Command Prompt, replacing your own user name for *tom*:

 ::

- docker pull temcderm/tesp_core:v1
+ docker pull temcderm/tesp_core
+ cd c:\Users\tom
+ md tesp
- docker run --name tesp -it --mount type=bind,source=c:temp,destination=/data temcderm/tesp_core:v1
+ docker run --name tesp -it --mount type=bind,source=c:\Users\tom\tesp,destination=/data temcderm/tesp_core

 After executing the second of these commands, you will be at a Linux-like command prompt inside your Docker container.
 Simulations must be run inside the Docker container, with results